ChasePlank/Fruit-Jump/README.md

-# Tropical Punch
+# Fruit jump

-A 2D action-adventure platformer in Java 17 + JavaFX — a radioactive banana on a tropical island.
-Screen-transition based (old-school Zelda inspiration), with hookshot, bombs, bow, and procedurally generated levels.
+A 2D action-adventure platformer in Java 17 + JavaFX — a radioactive banana on a floating island.
+Screen-transition based with hookshot, bombs, bow, and procedurally generated levels.

 This is the Java engine + playable game.
-The original Scratch version lives at https://scratch.mit.edu/projects/949059307/

 ## Run